stevenyangyj/stevenyangyj.github.io/_pages/about.md

 News
 =======
 - [2024-11] One paper ([*A Python Library for Black-box Optimization*](https://jmlr.org/papers/v25/23-0386.html)) has been accepted by JMLR.
+- [2025-01] We released a new benchmark for assessing the core reasoning capabilities of large multimodal models, [**MM-IQ**](https://acechq.github.io/MMIQ-benchmark/).

 Selected papers
 =======